geekypedia/Rester/README.md

 This does not restrict you to 2 projects only.
 You can create as many as you want, and you can even preview your application by rightclicking any file and folder from editor and launching preview.

-Last and not least, if you want to run linux terminal commands within your application directory, you can do so from the browser.
+Last but not least, if you want to run linux terminal commands within your application directory, you can do so from the browser.
 Just go here: <a href="http://localhost:8080/terminal" target="_blank">http://localhost:8080/terminal</a>.
 The terminal feature will usually not work in shared hosting environment, because they don't allow calling external processes from PHP.
 However, if you have hosted it on your own server, there won't be such restrictions.
 This will make it easy during development phase.
+The credentials to use terminal are same as that of IDE.

 How do I query APIs?
 -----